Nerd Mr Butter

 We can’t say it enough: No matter where you’re fundraising, you need a strategy to thank your donors and start to build relationships so you can steward their next gift.

-No matter what, have a plan for how you’ll show your gratitude and hold onto these donors for the long haul.
+No matter what, have a plan for how you’ll show your gratitude in order to hold onto these donors for the long haul.

 6. Go all in on Giving Tuesday 🎁